 Advancements in turbine engine technology

 Revolutionary changes can be seen in the comprehensive design of turbine blades through Computational Fluid Dynamics (CFD) and modeling techniques.
-Specialized engineers can refine the aerodynamic outlines to lower the drag, improve airflow, and thus increase thrust to weight ratios.
-Additive manufacturing, along with turbine active cooling systems unlocks unprecedented levels precision and customization in turbine engines.
+Specialized engineers can refine the aerodynamic outlines to lower the drag, improve airflow, and thus increase thrust-to-weight ratios.
+Additive manufacturing, along with turbine active cooling systems, unlocks unprecedented levels of precision and customization in turbine engines.

 Environmental factors have also driven innovations in clean combustion systems and hybrid-electric propulsion technology, which are aimed at further reducing NOx emissions and carbon footprints.
 Along with the need to sustain reliability, research into hydrogen-powered turbines and other fuels is continuously being done, aimed at shifting the focus of turbine engines towards the challenges of increasing global air travel demand and environmental sustainability.